-Late one night, as I was driving down the city, I looked up at a huge billboard advertising a jewelery brand and featuring an aspirational-lifestyle model/actress.
+My wallet is growing and people are noticing.
+Late one night, as I was driving down the city, I looked up at a huge billboard advertising a jewellery brand featuring an aspirational lifestyle model/actress.
+I exclaimed,

 My first luxury retail experience was an emotional one, one of self-awareness.
 I wear my diamonds with pride, a pride that comes not exactly from their aesthetic value but from the knowledge that I earned the power to buy them for myself.

 A few years ago, I discovered something I think of as the Superwoman complex.
 I don’t know whether to be happy or not that it’s turning out to be prophetic.
 Take a minute to think about my words…

 I am the center of a marketing model titled ‘High income single decision maker’.

 I am the brief given to fashion houses when they design the new Prada suit.